Kenneth Lonergan: 2000–2009: Transition to film

+2010–present: Career expansion

 In August 2014, This Is Our Youth was revived on Broadway starring Michael Cera, Kieran Culkin, and Tavi Gevinson at the Cort Theatre.
 The play would be the first of Lonergan's work to make it to Broadway.
 He received a nomination for the Tony Award for Best Revival of a Play.
-Alexis Soloski of The Guardian wrote, "Though still hewing to drama school rules – small cast, single set, neat inciting incident – it has a mature, post-grad voice, sensitive and humane and jammed full of totally splendid crackerjack-with-a-toy-surprise dialogue".
+Alexis Soloski of The Guardian wrote, "Though still hewing to drama school rules–small cast, single set, neat inciting incident–it has a mature, post-grad voice, sensitive and humane and jammed full of totally splendid crackerjack-with-a-toy-surprise dialogue".

 Lonergan wrote and directed the drama film Manchester by the Sea (2016) starring Casey Affleck, Lucas Hedges, and Michelle Williams, which was released to critical acclaim.
 He also had a small part in the film, as a pedestrian.
 David Fear of Rolling Stone said the film proves that Lonergan is "practically peerless in portraying loss as a living, breathing thing without resorting to the vocabulary of griefporn."
 He was nominated for the Academy Award for Best Director and received the Academy Award for Best Original Screenplay for the film.
 He also won the BAFTA Award for Best Original Screenplay for Manchester by the Sea at the 70th British Academy Film Awards.
 That same year he wrote the play Hold On to Me Darling (2016) which starred Timothy Olyphant as a country music star and ran at the Atlantic Theatre Company's Linda Gross Theatre.